listendev/lstn/pkg/cmd/report/templates/testdata/container_with_packages.md

-**lstn** detected the following behaviors in the dependency tree at installation time
+The following behavior was detected in the dependency tree during installation

 <details>
 <summary>